 CML's Sensor Shift OIS moves the image sensor in the X and Y directions, responding to handset handshake motion.
-In addition, rotational motion can now be stabilized, not possible with lens shift OIS, enabling 5-axis stabilization.
+In addition, rotational motion can now be stabilised, not possible with lens shift OIS, enabling 5-axis stabilisation.

 The main challenge in sensor shift is the requirement to move the image sensor whilst simultaneously connecting it to the handset – an interconnect is required.
 The interconnect must transmit electrical current and data whilst in motion when the camera OIS is in use and must do so reliably over many years of use.
 The actuator needs to be able to control the position of the image sensor very fast and accurately, overcoming all resistive forces from the interconnect.